Ku502/verichain-frontend/README.md

-Here is the full frontend files of the verichain project.
+Here is the full frontend files of the verichain-ai project .